telefonicaid/iotagent-json/docs/stepbystep.md

 ### Retrieving configuration parameters from the Context Broker

 The MQTT-JSON IoT Agent offers a special mechanism to retrieve information from the device entity, for device configuration purposes.
-This mechanism is based on two special topics, with sufix `/configuration/commands` and `/configuration/values`.
+This mechanism is based on two special topics, with suffix `/configuration/commands` and `/configuration/values`.

 In order to test this functionality, we will, first of all, add some configuration attributes to the Context Broker entity representing the device.
 We will add the `sleepTime` attribute with the following NGSI request: